minima-global/minidocs/docs/runanode/selectplatform/manualnode.md

 ## First steps

-The first time you install Minima, you will need to
+The first time you install Minima, you must

 1. Connect to the network
 2. Write down your seed phrase